websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/page-performance-and-accessibility/analyze-seo-and-accessibility-on-pages.md

 page-performance-and-accessibility/analyze-seo-and-accessibility-on-pages.md
 ```

-Starting with Liferay DXP 7.4, you can use the Page Audit tool to audit your Pages' SEO and accessibility.
+Starting with Liferay DXP 7.4, you can use the Page Audit tool to examine your Pages' SEO and accessibility.
 The Page Audit tool uses the [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) service, providing specific recommendations for Liferay DXP.
-Using this tool, content authors can:
+Using this tool, content authors can

 - Verify that Pages are optimized for search engine indexing and visibility, so Pages rank better in search results and reach the right audience.
 - Check the Page's compliance with best accessibility practices, improving the usability and overall experience for all individuals.